-The organization has entered into a management services agreement for the period January 1, 2022 to December 31, 2023 for an annual base cost of \$180,000 plus HST.
+The organization has entered into a management services agreement with Lighthouse Public Affairs (Lighthouse) for the period January 1, 2024 to December 31, 2026 for an annual base cost of \$120,000 plus HST.
+Effective Jan 1, 2024 CAHS has also contracted Lighthouse to manage the AMR Assessment project and the FASD Assessment project for \$6,000 per month, individually, plus HST until project completion.

-11. ASDI ASSESSMENT/GOVERNMENT FUNDING
+11. FASD PROJECT/GOVERNMENT FUNDING

-Pursuant to a contribution agreement with the Public Health Agency of Canada, the Academy is responsible to carry out the project entitled Engaging Canadians on Assessment for a National Autism Strategy, under the Autism Spectrum Disorder Initiative.
-The amended funding agreement will end on June 30, 2022 in the amount of \$1,670,000.
-Cash advances received to date are \$1,315,035 with the balance of \$354,965 anticipated in fiscal 2022.
-When funding is not expensed in the year provided, the remaining balance may be retained for the following year, or may become repayable.
-The balance carried forward to fiscal 2022 is \$40,721.
+Pursuant to a contribution agreement with Public Health Agency of Canada, the Academy is responsible to carry out the project entitled Fetal Alcohol Spectrum Disorder National Strategic Projects Fund.
+Total funding for the project is \$949,287 of which \$505,624 was received in fiscal 2023.
+Total expenses incurred were \$136,871 resulting in deferred contributions of \$368,753 (note 8).
+The balance of the funding of \$443,663 is anticipated within fiscal 2024-2025.
 Should the Ministry upon their final review determine that certain expenses are not allowable, the adjustment, if applicable, will be recorded when determined.